tkim/emsx_api_doc/source/server/migration.rst

 ========================

-The steps involved in connecting to the EMSX API on the desktop are as follows.
+The steps involved in connecting to the EMSX API on the desktop are as follows:-

 .. image:: /image/userIdentity.png

 In the server environment, the user identities must be created and cached prior to the making requests.
-Therefore, the process would look as follows.
+Therefore, the process would look as follows:-

 .. image:: /image/userIdentity2.png